 What if tomorrow you woke up with only the things you were grateful for today? 😬

-It might shock you if you kept tally of how many times you complained or had a negative or judgemental thought versus how many times you complimented or praised yourself or practiced gratitude.
+It might shock you if you kept a tally of how many times you complained or had a negative or judgmental thought versus how many times you complimented or praised yourself or practiced gratitude.
 Actually, I dare you to do it.
 Just do it for one day.
-On a piece of paper - one side is the good/praise/gratitude and the other is negative/complaint/judgement side.
+On a piece of paper - one side is the good/praise/gratitude and the other is the negative/complaint/judgment side.
 Draw a tally line every time you do it.
 At the end of the day - reflect on it.

 That quote hits hard sometimes for me.
 Since my first back surgery over 20 years ago, I was stuck in such a negative mindset.
-I always wondered what I did to deserve all of the pain I was experiencing, why did a 20 year old have to have back surgery because her spine was degenerating like an 80 year old spine?!
+I always wondered what I did to deserve all of the pain I was experiencing, why did a 20-year-old have to have back surgery because her spine was degenerating like an 80-year-old spine?!
 I thought life sucked, I carried around a ton of anger and bitterness.
-Eventually my outlook on life changed.
-I finally became accountable for my actions and accepted responsibility that my life was the way it was because of decisions I was making.
-Honestly though, I had no where to go but up.
+Eventually, my outlook on life changed.
+I finally became accountable for my actions and accepted the responsibility that my life was the way it was because of the decisions I was making.
+Honestly, though, I had nowhere to go but up.
 I was at the bottom and my neurosurgeon told me if I kept going the way I was and how I was treating my body, I'd be having another back surgery within 3 to 5 years.
 Do you want to know what one of the smallest, most simple things I did that changed everything?

 I created a very simple routine each day.
 Now when I say it's simple, it is.
 However, it's not easy.
 The only thing easy about it is that it's easy to not do.

-💜 Before even stepping foot out of bed, I start my day with 2-5 minutes of writing or saying outloud what I'm grateful for in that moment.
+💜 Before even stepping foot out of bed, I start my day with 2-5 minutes of writing or saying out loud what I'm grateful for at that moment.

 💜 Before I go to sleep, I do pretty much the same thing.